ambiddisco/datavis/pages/group-willy.md

 <br>

 <span class="special">Weakness:</span>
-I have a difficult time finding correaltions in the data that allow to follow the research objectives, and have to make many visualisations to reach them.
+I have a difficult time finding correlations in the data that allow to follow the research objectives, and have to make many visualisations to reach them.

 <br>